synalysis/elm-dependencies-analyzer/README.md

    - Loaded information is cached for 24 hours in browser and in backend cache.
      If cache has become stale, loading can take a moment while cache is being refreshed, but subsequent loads will go faster.

-### Selected versions

 Once `elm.json` has been analyzed, table on right will show all relevant packages.
 For each package the version in `elm.json` and all newer versions will be shown.

+### Packages

+- Packages are shown in four sections based on `elm.json`: direct, indirect, test-direct and test-indirect
+- Direct packages have checkmark and black font color.
+- Indirect packages have gray font color.
+- Use checkboxes to change whether package is considered direct package or not.
+- Test-dependencies are marked with `TEST`.
+- Packages which are mentioned in `elm.json`, but not needed by current direct packages, are marked with strikethrough.
+- Additional packages which are not mentioned in `elm.json`, are marked with `NEW` and listed at end of each section.

+### Selected versions

 - Selected version of each package is shown with blue background.
 To change selected version, click on any other version.
 - If there are any dependency conflicts with selected versions, those are listed under the table.
 - If there are no conflicts with selected versions, then any non-selected version which is incompatible with selected versions, will be shown with red background.

-- Direct packages are shown with black text, while indirect packages have gray text.
-  - Press checkbox before package name to change whether package is considered direct package or not.
-  - Packages which are mentioned in `elm.json`, but not needed by current direct packages, are marked with strikethrough.
-  - Additional packages which are not mentioned in `elm.json`, are listed at end of each section.

 ### Incompatible versions